liumapp/complicated-docker-demo/README.md

 * start docker-multy-eureka .

-     there are three modules in docker-multy-eureka .
+     there are two modules in docker-multy-eureka .

-     server-a & server-b is build by docker-maven-plugin
+     server-maven is build by docker-maven-plugin

-     server-profile is build by example , for more details , plz read readme in server-profile
+     server-profile is build by simple orders , for more details , plz read readme in server-profile